MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Create a subscriber.
-Any user can create a subscriber of their own,                 admins can create subscribers for other users.
+Get a single subscriber, accessible by user of the subscriber or admin

 ## Create a subscriber